 Now you need to select your earliest wake-up time.
 The program assumes that you take a sound sleep of at least 7 hours and makes changes accordingly.

 The program will automatically start warming up the screen like 9-10 hours before your actual wake-up time.
 And if you happen to work on your computer just before sleep, you will notice these changes on your computer.
-The screen will start to warm-up and more comfortable to look.
-At the first instant, it may seem a little odd to view an orangish screen, but that is going to work for you.
+The screen will start to warm up and more comfortable to look at.
+In the first instance, it may seem a little odd to view an orangish screen, but that is going to work for you.

 You can also set the bedtime color.
 It is basically the maximum level till what the screen warmness should rise to when you are about to sleep.
 You can choose the bedtime color from anyone from the presets available.

-There are a few presets available based upon your activity and position.
-They are – Working Late, Far from Equator, Classic f.lux, Daytime Eyestrain, Cave Painting and Color Fidelity.
+There are a few presets available based on your activity and position.
+They are – Working Late, Far from Equator, Classic f.lux, Daytime Eyestrain, Cave Painting, and Color Fidelity.

 There are a few other features and options available; you can choose the color transitioning timing and also configure some hotkeys to instantaneously perform some operations.